What is Heartworm in Dogs and How Do You Prevent It

 The cycle typically begins when an infected mosquito bites your dog.
-An infected female mosquito bites a dog, cat, or wild animal and transmits immature heartworms, called microfilariae, into the bloodstream.
+An infected female mosquito bites your dog and transmits immature heartworms, called microfilariae, into the bloodstream.

-After an infected mosquito bites your dog, the infective larvae enter through the bite wound and begin to develop.
-The larvae travel through the bloodstream to different organs where they develop into adult worms and mate.
+After an infected mosquito bites your dog, the infective larvae enter through the wound.
+The larvae travel through your dog's bloodstream to different organs where they develop into adult worms and mate.

 Infective larvae are the most dangerous stage because they migrate through the blood vessels into your dog's lungs.
-After about four weeks, infective larvae develop into immature heartworms (L2) before moving to the right side of your dog's heart.
+After about four weeks, infective larvae start to grow into microfilariae.
+Then they make their way to the right side of your dog's heart.

-Left untreated, infective heartworm larvae will eventually reach the immature heartworm (L2 or microfilariae) stage.
+Infective heartworm larvae will eventually reach the immature stage.
 The microfilariae travel to the heart and lungs where they mature into adults.

 Immature worms develop for several weeks before reaching adulthood.
 After that, they mature into foot-long adult heartworms that live in the right heart chamber and pulmonary arteries.

 The time it takes for these parasites to grow into adult heartworms depends on the age of your dog.
 Younger, smaller dogs can take as little as three months to become infected.
 Larger breeds may take up to six or seven months.